 New and Emerging Respiratory Virus Threats Advisory Group.
 A scientific committee that advises the Government on the threat posed by new and emerging respiratory viruses.
 Advice from NERVTAG has been used by SAGE.

 National Institute for Health and Care Excellence.
-An arm’s length body accountable to the Department of Health and Social Care but is independent of government.
+An executive non-departmental public body sponsored by the Department of Health and Social Care.
 Its role is to improve patient outcomes by producing national guidance and advice, and quality standards that set out what high quality and cost-effective care should look like.

 Public Health England.
 An executive agency of the Department of Health and Social Care, it is responsible for all aspects of public health from reducing health inequalities to responding to public health emergencies.
 It no longer exists.
 See UK HSA.